yellowcrayon/yellowcrayon.github.io/index.md

 </div>

 ### Highlights
+* <b>Senior Data Scientist and Tech Lead at C.H.
+Robinson</b>: Tech lead a team that uses AI to automate order acceptance, resulting in better outcomes for automated orders including 6% increase in volume, 21% increase in profit per order, and improved customer experience.
-* <b>Data Scientist at Quora</b>: Used data to [inform product decisions](https://www.linkedin.com/in/jamianne-wilcox/) in our mission to share and grow the world's knowledge.
+* <b>Data Scientist at Quora</b>: Used data to inform product decisions in our mission to share and grow the world's knowledge.
 * <b>Insight Data Science Fellow</b>: Built an app that [predicts the difficulty of knitting patterns](/2020/02/04/knitpickerblogpost).
 * <b>Instructional Designer</b>: Designed and taught a [course on rational thinking](/2017/06/10/brainhacks) for high schoolers.
 * <b>Scientist</b>: Used a laser as a tractor beam to [measure protein forces](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-41-10-2386).